 - Bags that offer concealment, such as purses, handbags, backpacks, fanny packs, camera bags, diaper bags, luggage, etc. that exceed the measurements of 1.5" X 2.25" X 5.5," are not allowed at the monument.
 The USS Bowfin Submarine Museum and Park has a baggage storage facility near the entrance to the visitor center.
-There is a fee of $5 per bag for all sizes, including luggage.
+There is a fee of $5 per bag for all sizes, including luggage. *Starting August 1st 2020 the USS Bowfin Bag Storage facility will raise their fees, $6 per standard bag, $7.50 per piece of luggage.
 Storage is available daily from 6:30 a.m. to 5:15 p.m.
 Visitors may use the same bag storage and parking stall for visits to all Pearl Harbor Historic Sites.
 Security measures are strictly enforced at all visitor destinations on Pearl Harbor.

 - Glass containers other than baby food jars.